 - Go to the thermostat and turn off your air conditioner totally.

-- Look at other areas of your air conditioner through which air flows to make sure air is not restricted.
+- Check other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are cleared off.

 - Columbia has most experienced HVAC technicians at Midland Air Service Experts, call now and schedule your air conditioner service.
 Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC professionals.